deciduously/impact/README.md

 Provided scripts:

 * `clean` - Clean build artifacts.
-* `start` - Start a development server and watch for changes to either Rust or SCSS.
+* `start` - Start a development server on `localhost:8000` and watch for changes to either Rust or SCSS.

-`build` works but isn't terribly useful, it can't be statically served as is.
+* `prod` - Build a production bundle at `out/` and serve on `localhost:8080`.

+Note - the `wasm32-unknown-unknown` target does not currently support debug builds, so the dev server runs a release build of the rust code.
+For now, the only differernce with with the production build is the JS/CSS bundling.
+THe WASM is plenty fast, and this app is plenty simple.

 ## Crates